fire-archive/DesignConcepts/chapters/level_05.md

 Why do we care about emergent dynamics?
 It is often desired for practical reasons, especially in the video game world, because you can get a lot of varied and deep gameplay out of relatively simple mechanics.
 In video games (and to a lesser extent, board games) it is the *mechanics* that must be implemented.
 If you are programming a video game, emergent gameplay gives you a great ratio of hours-of-gameplay to lines-of-code.
 Because of this apparent cost savings, "emergence" as a buzzword was all the rage a few years ago, and I still hear it mentioned from time to time.

-It’s important to note that emergence is not always planned for, and for that matter it is not always desirable.
+It's important to note that emergence is not always planned for, and for that matter it is not always desirable.
 Here are two examples of emergence, both from the *Grand Theft Auto* series of games, where unintended emergent gameplay led to questionable results:

 -   Consider these two rules.
 First, running over a pedestrian in a vehicle causes them to drop the money they are carrying.
-Second, hiring a prostitute refills the player’s health, but costs the player money.
+Second, hiring a prostitute refills the player's health, but costs the player money.
 From these two unrelated rules, we get the emergent strategy that has been affectionately termed the "hooker exploit": sleep with a prostitute, then run her over to regain the money you spent.
 This caused a bit of a scandal in the press back in the day, from people who interpreted this dynamic as an intentional design that glorified violence against sex workers.
-Simply saying "it’s emergent gameplay!" is not sufficient to explain to a layperson why this was not intentional.
+Simply saying "it's emergent gameplay!" is not sufficient to explain to a layperson why this was not intentional.

 -   Perhaps more amusing was the combination of two other rules.
 First, if the player causes damage to an innocent bystander, the person will (understandably) defend themselves by attacking the player.
 Second, if a vehicle has taken sufficient damage, it will eventually explode, damaging everything in the vicinity (and of course, nearly killing the driver).
 These led to the following highly unrealistic scenario: a player, driving a damaged vehicle, crashes near a group of bystanders.
 The car explodes.
 The player crawls from the wreckage, barely alive… until the nearby crowd of "Samaritans" decides that the player damaged them from the explosion, and they descend in a group to finish the player off!